CloudMonitor

 Alert rule:

 Warn: Trigger an alert if the FE Replay Running Time is 300,000 milliseconds or longer for 10 consecutive 1-minute periods.
-If an alert is triggered, go to the Active Queries page in the HoloWeb console to check for long-running queries and try to terminate them.
+Check the Active Queries page in the HoloWeb console for long-running queries and try to terminate them.

 -

-Do not set the alert threshold for the FE replay time to a low value.
-FE replay occurs whenever metadata in the instance is modified.
-An FE replay time of a few seconds is normal.
+Do not set the FE replay time threshold too low.
+FE replay occurs whenever instance metadata is modified, and a replay time of a few seconds is normal.

 Instance sync lag (milliseconds)

-This metric is displayed only for follower instances and shows the data synchronization latency between the primary and follower instances.
+Displayed only for follower instances.
+Shows the data synchronization latency between primary and follower instances.
 Recommended alert rule:

 Warn: Trigger an alert if the instance sync lag is 600,000 milliseconds or longer for 10 consecutive 1-minute periods.